 Have you ever wondered what’s wandering the woods when you’re not there?
 Motion-triggered trail cameras are a great way to find out.
-Trail cameras have been popular in the whitetail hunting world for a while, but in recent years the technology has improved, and the prices have plummeted.
+Trail cameras have been popular in the whitetail hunting world for a while.
+However, in recent years the technology has greatly improved, and the prices have plummeted.
 As trail cameras become more accessible, outdoor enthusiasts of all sorts are pursuing remote photography as a form of wildlife recreation.
 Citizen–science wildlife monitoring projects are a great example of this technology in action.

 Whether you’re new to trail cameras or an experienced user, citizen–science projects are a fun way to tie your observations into something bigger than your property boundary.
-In A Sand County Almanac, Leopold refers to amateur involvement in wildlife research as a ‘woodcraft of the highest cultural order’ and I couldn’t say it better in 2020.
-Luckily for us in Wisconsin, the DNR has one of the best projects running right now.
+In A Sand County Almanac, Leopold refers to amateur involvement in wildlife research as a ‘woodcraft of the highest cultural order.’
+I couldn’t say it better in 2020.
+Luckily for us in Wisconsin, the DNR has one of the best projects running.

 21st Century Woodcraft

 The program is called Snapshot Wisconsin.
 It’s a statewide citizen–science project that started in 2016 and is run by the DNR, with help from several partners including UW-Madison and NASA.
 Volunteers in every county host trail cameras that monitor wildlife year-round.
 Participants just place the camera in wildlife habitat and swap the camera’s memory card and batteries at least every 90 days.
 Then they upload the photos to an online database and categorize them by animal species.
 Best part, landowners get access to all the wildlife photos from their camera.